Home > About Us

 Presiden Director

-Indonesian citizen, 71 years old, serves as president director with the task of leading the implementation of the management of the Company and being the coordinator of all other members of the Board of Directors.
-Completed executive programs at the National University of Singapore in 1990 and Tsing Hua University in Beijing, China in 2010.
-Appointed as the board of directors of the Company at the AGMS on 25 August 2020 with a term of office until the end of the AGMS in 2023.
-He is one of the founders of the Company and has joined with the Maspion business group throughout his career.
-Currently, he also serves as Chairman of the Indonesia China Business Council (ICBC) and other organizational positions.
-He also holds commissioner and director positions in several companies within the Maspion business group, including as President Director at PT Maspion, PT Alumindo Light Metal Industry, Tbk and PT Bumi Maspion, as President Commissioner at PT Indal Steel Pipe, PT Maspion Energy Mitratama, and PT Maspion Industrial Estate.
-During the 2021 financial year, he has attended various educational or training seminars related to prospects and strategies in the business world.
-He has affiliation with members of the Board of Commissioners (Gunardi), Directors (Alim Mulia Sastra and Alim Prakasa) and major shareholder companies.
+Indonesian citizen, 73 years old, serves as president director with the task of leading the implementation of the Company's management and coordinating all other members of the Board of Directors.
+Completed an executive program at the National University of Singapore in 1990 and Tsing Hua University in Beijing, China in 2010.
+Appointed as a member of the Company's management at the AGM on June 13, 2024 with a term of office until the end of the AGM in 2027.
+He is one of the founders of the Company and has been with the Maspion business group throughout his career.
+He currently also serves as Chairman of the Indonesia China Business Council (ICBC) and as Chairman of the Advisory Board of the Indonesian Employers' Association (Apindo) of East Java, and other organizational positions.
+He also holds the positions of commissioner and director in several companies in the Maspion business group, including as President Director at PT Maspion, PT Alumindo Light Metal Industry, Tbk and PT Bumi Maspion, as President Commissioner at PT Indal Steel Pipe, PT Maspion Energy Mitratama, and PT Maspion Industrial Estate.
+During the 2024 financial year, he has attended various educational seminars or training related to prospects and strategies in the business world.
+He has affiliated relationships with members of the Board of Directors (Alim Mulia Sastra and Alim Prakasa) and Major Shareholder companies.

 Alim Mulia Sastra